-Prior to this minor variation the determination was that the proposed clearing did not improve or maintain environmental outcomes because the native vegetation proposed to be cleared (Coolibah/Blackbox Woodland) is an Endangered Ecological Community and it did not meet the EOAM definition of vegetation in low condition despite being very degraded.
+Prior to this minor variation the determination was that the proposed clearing did not improve or maintain environmental outcomes because:

+- 1. The native vegetation proposed to be cleared (Coolibah/Blackbox Woodland) is an Endangered Ecological Community and does not meet the EOAM definition of vegetation in low condition despite being very degraded, and - 2.
+The patch of Coolibah/Blackbox Woodland is an area of 1.2 ha surrounded by cultivation and cropping, is an Endangered Ecological Community and does not meet the EOAM definition of vegetation in low condition.
+This is despite being of low viability due to the small size of the patches and the edge effects on the boundary with the adjacent areas of intense land use, namely cultivation and cropping.